 With the Amex Green Card you can earn points for your everyday purchases with multiple bonus categories.
 The card is great if you want to earn bonus points for dining or travel-related purchases.

-If you enjoy eating out, you can also earn 3x Membership Rewards points at restaurants worldwide.
+If you enjoy eating out, you can also earn 3 Membership Rewards points per dollar at restaurants worldwide.

 The Amex Green’s broad bonus categories make it one of the best cards for earning points.